erivetna87/Labs-Sprint-Challenge-1.1-Product-Vision/README.md

 Describe the conversations you had this sprint with your product owner(s) and team.

 - Describe the product and features you plan to deliver.
+Story Squad is a way to reduce screentime and bring the joy of reading more accessible to children in the digital age.
 - How did these conversations determine the features you will deliver during Labs?
+Our conversations with stakeholders and previous DS students helped solidify our vision towards what features we want to integrate in the product.
 - How did your discussions change the way you viewed the product?
+The conversations held helped us realize that there are a lot of capabilities the DS team can implement into this product.

 ### Prompt 2

 Describe the technical or design discussions that shaped the long-term product vision.

+We will be utilizing tensorflow, OCR python libraries, pandas and numerous other technologies to help implement our product visions.

 - **For data scientists and engineers:** Describe the technologies that you will use to build this product.
 Why do they fit the product vision?
 - **For UX designers:** Describe the questions that you are asking during user research.
 Why have you selected these questions to ask?
 What is the problem your team is trying to solve?